galikbence/genome_annotation/README.md

  __Creating hints from RNA-Seq data__

       Massive amounts of short transcriptome reads first need to be aligned to the genome.
-We will assume that we have already aligned the reads to the genome and that we have WIG and GFF files.
+We will assume that we have already aligned the reads to the genome and we have the WIG and GFF files.

       1. The file coverage.wig contains a coverage graph, that contains for each base in the genome and the number of reads alignments that cover the position.